This page shows a timeline of modernisation works across the MIA.

 It is a win for everyone, with flow on economic benefits throughout the community, while also delivering significant water savings for the environment.
 We need to be ready to support our customers though seasons of vastly changing water availability, and these automation works are key to ensuring that we can meet these challenges whilst ensuring our system runs efficiently.

-The project commenced at the end of the 2021/22 irrigation season and will be delivered by June 2024.
+The project commenced at the end of the 2021/22 irrigation season and was completed in early 2025.